KeremAtes/Ates/README.md

 As result, the best parameters were set in MATLAB, so just run the code and see the "Det_test_class" values in program for each Subject.
 For example: for Subject 9, just run the S09.m file in MATLAB and see the results. for Subject 10, run the S10.m file, etc.

-NOTE: In some subjects, different feature extraction methods were used (not occur in MATLAB), So just add all attachment files into same directory.
+NOTE: In some subjects, different feature extraction methods were used (not occur in MATLAB), So just add all attachment files into same directory. (for ex: mybandpower, myentropy, etc.)